About This Scholarship

 Candidate may be required to interview with a representative of the scholarship fund committee.

-Please submit your application form via the website, and your addenda (see checklist), including essay question printed to the Alumni Association office in room 101.
+Please submit your application form via the website, and your addenda (see checklist), including essay question to [email protected].